Application deadline: June 25, 2026, 23:59, EET

 Schedule

-Welcome Ceremony, July 16, 09:30am @ Sala Gloria.
+Welcome Ceremony, July 6, 09:30am @ Sala Enescu National University of Music Bucharest.
 Competitor timing per round and / or schedule are subject to modifications and future announcements.

 09:30-10:30 – Bucharest International Conducting Competition Opening Ceremony